Skip to content

 5. source deactivate

-Note: if you have a virtual environment not in the output of 'conda info --env', then you need the full path of the virtual environment in the source activate command.
+Note: if you have a conda environment not in the output of 'conda info --env', then you need the full path of the conda environment in the source activate command.
 For example: source activate /scratch/user/uncommon/test.

 To check the list of packages in a Anaconda environment user first can follow these steps on command line.